AR-js-org/AR.js-Docs/docs/index.md

 You can import AR.js in one version of your choice, using the `<script>` tag on your HTML.

+The examples below assume the latest version of AR.js from the `master` branch, but you can replace `master` with a specific version, e.g. `3.4.5` for the latest version.

 ---

 **AR.js with Image Tracking**